alan-turing-institute/whatwhat/README.md

  1. In the root directory of this repo, you need to run `./update_version.sh`.
 This will tell you the current tag number.
  2. Upgrade this by running `./update_version.sh <NEW_VERSION>`.
 This will create a commit.
  3. To push the tag to the repo, you need to run `git push` followed by `git push --tags`
- 4. Once this is pushed to the remote repo, it will trigger a github action in the `whatwhat` repo which will bump the homebrew formula in the in the [homebrew-hut23](https://github.com/alan-turing-institute/homebrew-hut23/) repo.
+ 4. Once this is pushed to the remote repo, it will trigger a github action in the `whatwhat` repo which will then trigger an action to bump the homebrew formula in the in the [homebrew-hut23](https://github.com/alan-turing-institute/homebrew-hut23/) repo.
+These steps will take a little while - you can see their progress in the action tab.
 You need to approve this pull request.
  5. In the terminal navigate to a custom directory.
 You now need to type `brew update` to make sure you have the latest `whatwhat` formula, followed by
       ```sh
       brew install --build-bottle --verbose whatwhat